Rock chicks, show tunes and Minnie Mouse: Pyongyang swings to Kim's new vibe

 Before the Swiss-educated Kim Jong-un took power, what passed for entertainment for most North Koreans were patriotic films, circuses and magic shows, all showcasing the virtues of the regime that took over North Korea after World War Two.

-The annual mass games, synchronised events featuring thousand of choreographed athletes have featured pandas dedicated to China, its only ally and major economic backer.
+The annual mass games, synchronized events featuring thousand of choreographed athletes have featured pandas dedicated to China, its only ally and major economic backer.

 At times when relations between the North and South, currently at a low ebb, are better, South Korean bands have performed there.